wandyezj/wandyezj.github.io/docs/_drafts/story-game-cocktails-revised.md

     - You control what happens to your character
     - but only if

+## About

+I don't go to many parties, but I want to explore them through the safe lens of fiction.

 ## Introduction

 Cocktails is a game about party drama.

 What's the occasion?
 Who's the host?

 Who are the guests?

 Who's invited?
 Who's not, and shows up anyway?